alexlib/OpenRiverCam/docs/cameras.rst

   - the water level as read from the staff gauge in place on the site.
 This is because for any new movie, you will read the staff gauge to interpret the water level.
-  - the coordinates (X, Y and height) of the position of the lens, as measured in the coordinate reference system you have used throughout your entire survey, whether RTK or dumpy spirit level.
+  - the coordinates (X, Y and height) of the position of the lens, as measured in the coordinate reference system you selected earlier (if not provided, the default is again Longitude Latitude).

-.. note:: it is very important that all coordinates you use throughout the camera and bathymetry configurations are *in the same coordinate reference system* (CRS), and that this is a coordinate system in meters (not latitude longitude).
-Ideally use, the same CRS as used for the site.
-Latitude longitude locations can easily be converted into the CRS of your site, by using the Free and Open Source Software package QGIS.
+.. note:: it is very important that all coordinates you use throughout the camera and bathymetry configurations are *in the same coordinate reference system* (CRS).
+We highly recommend using the default Latitude longitude as this is the system that most RTK GPS solutions report in.
+If needed, locations can easily be converted into the CRS of your choice, by using the Free and Open Source Software package QGIS.
 To obtain QGIS please go to `http://www.qgis.org/ <http://www.qgis.org/>`_.
 A further explanation of the required GIS manipulations is out of scope of this manual.